Cocker Spaniel vs Cockapoo: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cocker Spaniel has a typical lifespan of 10-14 years, while Cockapoo lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Cocker Spaniel is predisposed to Eye Conditions, Ear Problems, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Cockapoo faces its own health challenges including Eye Conditions, Ear Issues, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health